Call For Resolutions - 2019 House of Delegates

-Emergency Resolutions submitted after April 22th will be considered received at the House of Delegates and presented to the Delegates at the discretion of the Speaker
+The deadline for resolutions has been extended through May 15.
+Emergency Resolutions (submitted after May 15) will be considered received at the House of Delegates and presented to the Delegates at the discretion of the Speaker

 When one person cares enough to make their voice heard, the world can change.
-When one person has the courage and the passion to take a stand, the world can change.
-When one person makes an effort – not waiting for someone else to do it – the world can change.
 Are you ready to be part of the change?
-If so, take the first step and write a resolution for the 2017 House of Delegates.
+If so, take the first step and write a resolution for the 2019 House of Delegates.

 Resolutions are a request to establish Academy policy, request implementation of Academy programs, address issues of interest or concern to family physicians and the specialty of family medicine, or request the elimination of Academy activities considered non-essential.
 In addition, there are special resolutions of commendation or in the memory of deceased former officers or delegates.

 - Formulate your idea or subject for the resolution

 - Begin writing the resolution using “whereas” clauses developed in clear, concise language and subject to only one interpretation.
 If whereas clauses are not stated clearly, factually and limited to relevant information, they may produce unnecessary debate, and thus, detract from the effectiveness of the resolution.
 Although it is possible to have more than one “Whereas” and “Resolved” clause, keep focused on the end result.
 Many times a resolution can be broken into two or three separate resolutions

 Writing Tip Develop the resolved portion first and then formulate the “whereas” clauses.
 This makes it easier to limit whereas clauses to relevant and necessary information, leading to your resolution.